 Accounting Analyst II

 On the road and need to know how much is available on your credit card?
-You may register for BBT Credit Card Connection for access to your current charges and credit availability.
+You may register for TRUIST Credit Card Connection for access to your current charges and credit availability.

 Washington College is exempt from sales tax in the State of Maryland and many other states.
 Cardholders are responsible for informing the vendor of the College's sales tax exemptions.
 The exemption information must be given to all vendors by the cardholder at the time of the transaction to exempt payment of sales tax.
 A copy of sales tax exemption certificates can be found using this Tax Exemption Certificate Link.